hlascelles/karina_personal_website/_posts/kitchen/2015-02-02-polenta-pancakes.md

 **Methods:**

 * Melt the butter and let it cool down a bit.
-* Finely slice the onions and put them into a bowl with red wine vinegar to macerate.
+* Finely slice the onion and put them into a bowl with red wine vinegar to macerate.
 * Shred the mozzarella.
 * Make the guacamole: smash the avocadoes, add freshly squeezed lime juice and white pepper powder.
 * Mix all the dry ingredients for the pancakes (polenta, flour, salt, baking powder, baking soda and sugar).